 As for mascara, lip gloss or any of those enhancements, you can read this post.
 It's an older post, but I'm still using the same stuff!

 As you probably know, I do TV segments on Cityline and this is my TV makeup routine as well.
-The only thing different I do is brush the finishing powder on my whole face.
+The only thing different I do is brush the finishing powder on my whole face and I put it on a little heavier to remove any shine.
 But I always remove my makeup right after filming otherwise I will break out.
 My skin has to feel like it can breathe.